-Now it’s time to travel up the World Heritage listed Gillies Highway climbing 730 metres above sea level whilst enjoying the breathtaking views over the Goldbourgh Valley.
+Now it’s time to travel up the World Heritage listed Gillies Highway climbing 730 metres above sea level whilst enjoying the breathtaking views over the Goldsbourgh Valley.

-Just before the top of the amazing Gillies Range is a short photo oportunity at the Heales Lookout before heading into the gorgeous Atherton Tableands.
+Just before the top of the amazing Gillies Range is a short photo opportunity at the Heales Lookout before heading into the gorgeous Atherton Tablelands.

 Our first stop is beautiful World Heritage Listed Lake Barrine Crater Lake National Park.
 On arrival, your tour guide will take you on a short walk to visit the 1000-year-old Twin Kauri Pines, true giants of the rainforest.

 After the guided walk, Options A & B enjoy a delicious freshly baked scones with jam & cream accompanied by locally grown & freshly brewed Tea and coffee (unlimited cup refills).

 Once the cruise is complete, we will all meet back at the bus for our departure to the historical town of Yungaburra.
 Yungaburra is recognised as having the most Nationally Listed Heritage buildings in Queensland.
 Here your guide will take you on a driving tour around this quaint town showcasing the many Nationally Heritage buildings.
 He will even stop for a photo or two!

 Next stop is The Curtain Fig Tree located in the Curtain Fig Tree National Park.